Spring Grass Care

 - Spot spray with a weed wand or with the use of a Weed and Feed type product.
 Be very careful when using weed killers on your lawn, especially when using Weed and Feed type products.
 Not all weed killers are suitable for all lawn types, read instructions carefully or alternatively ask our staff in store for advice on the best way to treat your lawn

-Dethatching can be done with a scarifying machine or a rotary mower, but the small home lawn can be dethatched by lowering the height of your mower by half, making sure to remove all clippings.
+Dethatching can be done by lowering the height of your mower by half and making sure to remove all lawn clippings.
 Once you have mowed your lawn, use a strong metal rake and pull it upwards to loosen and remove the thatch, while doing this, you will see the thatch separating from the soil.
 The thatch can be thrown in the green waste bin.

 Once you have dethatched your lawn, fertilise and water it in well in order to assist your lawn to return to a healthy lush state.

-Spring is known as the growing season which means that it's the ideal time to give your lawn a feed (if you are not dethatching) to give it the boost it requires for its spring growth.
+Spring is known as the growing season which means that it's the ideal time to give your lawn a feed to give it the boost it requires for its spring growth.
 Fertilise again in 4-6 weeks to get your lawn in good stead for the coming heat of summer.